Maximvs-z/ScreamLock/README.md

 This is a PowerShell script designed to monitor the microphone input level and lock the Windows session if the level exceeds a specified threshold, presumedly mid game.
 The player is then inconvenienced by having to log back in every time this happens.
 It is intended to be run continuously in the background.

 *While it may potentially be used to address certain behavioral issues related to loud noises while playing games, ie. screaming, it is important to note that I am not a psychologist and cannot guarantee the effectiveness or lack of harm of this script.
 I cannot be held responsible for any consequences resulting from the use of this script.
 Use at your own risk.*<br><br>
-You are welcome to make changes, updates, and improvements to the content as you see fit.
+You are welcome to make changes, updates, and improvements to the script as you see fit.
 Feel free to modify and customize it to suit your needs.

 <br>
 <br>